appgate/sdp-k8s-injector/README.md

 * Deployment Watcher
 * Identity Creator
 * Identity Manager
+* Device ID Manager

 As the name implies, **Deployment Watcher** continuously monitors for the creation of Deployment in the namespace labeled for sidecar injection. **Identity Creator** communicates with the SDP system to generate SDP system and maintains an in-memory pool of Service User credentials. **Identity Manager** facilitates the messaging between these subcomponents.

 When the SDP Identity Service is initialized, the Identity Creator immediately creates Service Users on the SDP system and stores them as inactive credentials in its in-memory pool.
 When the Deployment Watcher discovers a newly created Deployment eligible for injection, it requests the Identity Manager to create a new ServiceIdentity.
 Upon creating a new ServiceIdentity, the Identity Manager instructs the Identity Creator to activate the corresponding Service User credentials which generates a Secret containing the Service User credentials in the deployment's namespace.
 This Secret is, later, mounted in the Pod and its credentials exposed as environment variables to the sidecar container.

-### Device ID Service
-Device ID Service is responsible for assigning UUIDs to each Pod in the deployment
-* Service Identity Watcher
-* Device ID Manager

-When a new ServiceIdentity is created by the Identity Service, the **Service Identity Watcher** notifies the **Device ID Manager** to generate a DeviceID.
-For every Pod in the Deployment (defined by .spec.replica), the manager generates a UUID and stores it in the Device ID.
+The Device ID Manager will reserve a set of UUIDs for each Deployment based on the number of replicas in the spec.
+These UUIDs will be used as Device ID to identify each pod in the controller and will be recycled as pods are created and deleted.

 ### Injector
 Injector is an admission webhook server that mutates Pod creation requests.
 By registering a [Mutating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) allows the Injector intercept all Pod creation requests in sdp-injection enabled namespace and patch the necessary configurations to enable egress traffic from Kubernetes workloads to resources protected by SDP.